 Lock down has turned most parents into stop gap teachers, myself included, with some subjects being easier to navigate than others.
-For me science is a tricky one, it’s not my strong point and I struggle to make it fun without the help of pre planned lessons, equipment or games, so when John Adams offered to send me two science kits I was more than grateful as it meant I could take a break from googling “how to teach science for dummies” and hopefully help raise science loving children.
+For me science is a tricky one, it’s not my strong point and I struggle to make it fun without the help of pre planned lessons, equipment or games, so when I was offered the chance to review two John Adams science kits I was more than grateful.

 As a science novice I think the kit is great as it comes with a leaflet which contains the instructions but also additional information about the role of the heart in the body that gives meaning to the hands on creative side of the kit.
 The information is written in an easy to understand way and breaks down the medical words to show you how to pronounce them which is really useful for the children as it does introduce a few new words.
 There isn’t too much information that it will bore them or overload them but at the same time there is enough that it is educationally beneficial.